7a Loan Program

 SBA 7a loans are available through banks and lenders throughout the U.S.

-There are lenders who specialize on smaller loans for working capital, equipment and startup and there are lenders who specialize in real estate and other larger business transactions.
-If you need a small loan for a startup (under $75K), your best bet is usually a small local bank that offers SBA financing as it is probably better to be able to sit down face to face with a lender for that type of transaction.
+There are lenders who specialize in smaller loans for working capital, equipment and startup and there are lenders who specialize in real estate and other larger business transactions.
+If you need a small loan for a startup (under $75K), your best bet is usually a small local bank that offers SBA financing as it is probably better to sit down face to face with a lender for that type of transaction.
 Also, many SBA lenders are not interested in smaller loans (especially for startups) as lenders are more interested in financing established businesses with historical cash flow as there is less risk of default and a higher level of profit for the lender.

 You will find the most variety of lenders and the best possible terms for loans between $350K and $5 million as that is the typical range of loan size for the most experienced SBA lenders.
 Most loans in this size range are provided by banks who truly specialize in SBA lending.